From geometry to arithmetic of compact hyperbolic Coxeter polytopes: Classification of sub- -reflective Lorentzian lattices of signature

 Let $E$~be an edge (of the polytope $P$) corresponding to a small ridge of width not greater than $\ta$.
 By Theorem~\ref{th1} we can ensure that $\ta < 5.75$, however, we shall use a more efficient way, an explicit formula from Proposition~\ref{th:w}.

 Indeed, for a fixed number field $\F$ only finitely many dihedral angles in Coxeter polytopes are possible.
-This leaves us only finitely many combinatorial types of a small ridge, and for each such type one can explicitly compute (see \texttt{SmaRBA} \cite{SmaRBA}) the respective bound $\ta$.
-We present some useful calculations in Table \ref{tab:ground_fields}.
+This leaves us only finitely many combinatorial types of a small ridge, and for each such type one can explicitly compute (see {\bf \texttt{SmaRBA}} \cite{SmaRBA}) the respective bound $\ta$.
+We present some useful calculations in Table \ref{tab:ground_fields} (possible values for $(u,u)$ can be computed using \cite[Thm 9.29]{NZM}).

 \begin{remark} Due to a minor technical error, the bound $\ta < 4.14$ in \cite[Theorem 1.1]{Bog19} is incorrect (the correct one is $\ta < 4.98$).
 However, the result \cite[Theorem 1.2]{Bog19} still holds. \end{remark}